-Terry McGuire brings more than 25 years of successful early stage investing experience in medical and information technology companies to the LS Polaris Innovation Fund team.
+Terry McGuire brings over 35 years of successful early stage investing experience in medical and information technology companies to the Polaris Innovation Fund team.

-Prior to starting Polaris in 1996, McGuire spent 7 years at Burr, Egan, Deleage & Co. investing in early stage medical and information technology companies.
+Prior to starting Polaris in 1996, McGuire was a partner at Burr, Egan, Deleage & Co. investing in early stage medical and information technology companies.
 McGuire began his career in venture capital at Golder, Thoma and Cressey in Chicago.

-As a venture capitalist, McGuire has invested in more than 50 companies.
-He also co-founded three companies: Inspire Pharmaceuticals (public and sold to Merck), AIR (sold to Alkermes) and MicroCHIPS (private).
+As a venture capitalist, McGuire has invested in more than 80 companies.
+He also co-founded three companies: Inspire Pharmaceuticals (public and sold to Merck), AIR (sold to Alkermes) and MicroCHIPS (sold to Dare).
 Companies McGuire has supported have touched more than 60 million patients and directly saved over 400,000 lives.
-These companies have raised over $6 billion in equity and corporate capital.
-As a group, they have achieved a combined peak enterprise value of over $50 billion.
+These companies have raised over $7 billion in equity and corporate capital.
+As a group, they have achieved a combined peak enterprise value of over $70 billion.

-McGuire chairs the board of the Thayer School of Engineering, Dartmouth College.
-He also sits on the boards of MIT’s The David H. Koch Institute for Integrative Cancer Research, The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS), and The Healthcare Initiative Advisory Board (HBS).
+McGuire was formerly chairman of the board of the Thayer School of Engineering, Dartmouth College.
+He sits on the boards of The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS) and The Healthcare Initiative Advisory Board (HBS).
 McGuire also sits on The Brigham Research Institute’s Scientific Advisory Board.
 McGuire also serves on a number of public and private boards of directors, including Adimab, Alector, Invivyd, Jnana, Seer and Tectonic.
 He previously served on the boards of Cubist, Ironwood, Akamai, Acceleron, Kallyope and deCode, among others.